midouest/vscode-playdate-debug/README.md

 The `pdc` and `playdate-simulator` tasks can be configured using the `settings.json` properties described above.

-Additionally, the `pdc` task supports an optional `timeout` property.
+The `pdc` task supports an optional `timeout` property.
 When set, the `timeout` property causes the task to wait for the given number of milliseconds after executing before completing.
 This can be used to work around timing issues between VS Code, `pdc` and the Playdate Simulator.

-The `openGame` property on the `playdate-simulator` task controls whether or not the Playdate Simulator executable is called with the path to the game or not.
-This does not prevent the Playdate Simulator from reopening the last opened game when it starts up.

 ```json
 // tasks.json